 #1 Use CRM to Inform Your Segmentation

-First and foremost, it is crucial to allow your segmentation tools to draw from your other data sources.
+First and foremost, allowing your segmentation tools to draw from your other data sources is crucial.
 Customer Relationship Management (CRM) software is the most significant source, which already sees tremendous acceptance and market growth.

 #2 Examine Your Segments for Both Accuracy and Width

 Similarly, it is vital to evaluate your segmentation criteria.
-Choosing among different segmentation types, it is not uncommon to segment too little or too much.
+Choosing among different segmentation types is not uncommon to segment too little or too much.

 In the former case, your audience segments may be too broad to be helpful.
 You may have, for example, applied demographic criteria but still lack key insights to act on that other criteria offer:

 - Which of their needs does your outreach address?